babincc/flutter_workshop/packages/n_dimensional_array/README.md

 When you use the `copy()` method, you create a new `NdArray` that is identical to the original.
 Any modifications to one does not affect the other.

-Note: A non-primative data types that use referances (like custom objects) might not create new versions of themselves when copied.
+Note: A non-primitive data types that use references (like custom objects) might not create new versions of themselves when copied.
 If this is the case, changes to one of those objects will appear in both `NdArray`s.

 ```dart
 // 2D list is easier to follow